 - Query Type - This section is very similar to the Graphical Flow (Tracking) section in BizTalk360.
 Select the type of query for which you want to run the data monitor.
 As per the above requirement, since we are looking for tracked service instances, select 'Tracked Service Instances' from the drop down

 - Add a filter - To filter the query results based on different parameters (assembly name, assembly version, error code, error description, host name, service class, service instance ID, service name, state)

 - Warning Threshold - Select the value from the drop down on when you want to be notified when there is a warning.
-The first drop down is to select the Operator (> or =) and the second operator is to select the warning value.
+The first switch is to toggle the Operator (> or =) and the second operator is to select the warning value.
 For e.g., When number of tracked service instances are > 200, throw a warning

 - Error Threshold - Select the value from the drop down on when you want to be notified when there is an error.
-The first drop down is to select the Operator (> or =) and the second operator is to select the warning value.
+The first switch is to toggle the Operator (> or =) and the second operator is to select the warning value.
 For e.g., When number of tracked service instances are > 500, throw an error

 How often you want to monitor - Select the duration how often you want to monitor for tracked service instances.
 The options are - Daily, Weekly, and Monthly.
 Depending on the selection, you can add further filter criteria on how often you want to monitor.

 - Daily - will set up the data monitor to execute everyday

 - Weekly - The data monitor will execute on the selected days of the week (Every Day, Monday-Friday, or the selected day of choice).
 To add a single day of the week, click the control and select the day of your choice